danaKul/007-DK-007/BGR_VSD_2021.md

 <p> In such systens typically temperature coeffience needed is 10-50ppm/deg C  0r ~10uV-50uV/deg C for vref=1V and power supply rejection, about 40-60 dB or 1-10mV/V
 different basic strustures can be used to create Voltage reference like Resistor divider or  Forward bias p-n junction but they all show huge variation with temperature and supplu voltage.
 ###      Operating Principle
 Voltage across BJT has negative temp coefficient while theraml voltage(Vt) has positive temp coefficient.
-If these two are added in a certain proportion, positive and negative temp coefficient cancel each other and temp independent Vreg is obtained which is ~1.2V (bandgap energy of silicon at 0 K)
+If these two are added in a certain proportion, positive and negative temp coefficient cancel each other and temp independent Vreg is obtained which is ~1.2V (bandgap energy of silicon at 0 K)  <br>
 ![bgr1](bgr+principle.JPG "bgr1")
 ###  BGR Compenents.
   CTAT voltage genration circuit <br>